fern-api/docs-starter/README.md

 fern generate --docs
 ```

 You will be prompted to log in and connect your GitHub account.

-You might also
+You might also be prompted, `yes` or `no`, about if you want to proceed with generating docs and informed that you can choose between using the `--preview` flag or not.
+You can choose to use either `fern generate --docs` or `fern generate --docs --preview` at this time.
+This decision is important later, when you are making changes that might affect a production docs environment, but it won't impact your docs project now.

 Once the documentation is generated, you will receive the URL where your documentation is published.
 For example: